 Associates are all entities over which DDM Holding AG has significant influence but do not control or jointly control.
 This is generally the case where the group holds between 20% and 50% of the voting rights.
 Interests in associates are accounted for using the equity method.
 The carrying amount (including goodwill) of equity accounted investments is tested for impairment in accordance with the policy described in note 3.
+CE Partner S.à r.l. and CE Holding Invest S.C.S were incorporated on 4 December 2018 in Luxembourg and the equity investment was recognised as an associate.
+DDM's joint arrangement with B2Holding closed on 31 May 2019, and a shareholder loan agreement was signed together with B2Holding that changed the contractual terms to a joint arrangement where each party holds 50% of the share capital and voting rights of the Joint Venture and therefore was reclassified to joint ventures.

-Entities not included in the scope of consolidation Consolidation method Domicile 31 Dec 2018 31 Dec 2017
+Entities not included in the scope of consolidation Consolidation method Domicile 31 Dec 2019 31 Dec 2018 CE Partner S.à r.l.
+Equity accounted Luxembourg 50% CE Holding Invest S.C.S Equity accounted Luxembourg - 50%

-Profinance doo Equity

-Beograd accounted Serbia - 49.67%

-Equity

-CE Partner S.a.r.l. accounted Luxembourg 50.00% -

-CE Holding Invest Equity

-S.C.S accounted Luxembourg 49.99%